 Designation of Property as a Principal Residence

-If you sold your principal residence in the course of the year, fill out form TP-274-V, Designation of Property as a Principal Residence, and submit it with your income tax return.
-You will thereby avoid having all or a portion of any profit considered a taxable capital gain.
+If you disposed of (sold, transferred, gave, bequeathed, etc.) your principal residence in the course of the year, fill out form TP-274-V, Designation of Property as a Principal Residence, and submit it with your income tax return to avoid having all or a portion of any profit considered a taxable capital gain.

 You may designate a property as your principal residence only if you, your spouse, your former spouse or your child ordinarily used the property as a housing unit during the year.